COVID-19 stands for CoronaVirus Disease, 2019, which is a major concern of every individual and various entities all over the globe.

 In China, a few schools are making their courses accessible over smartphones because students may be stuck at home without laptops or computers.

 Numerous middle and high schools in Seattle, Ohio, and many parts of the US are turning to digital instruction and planning to operate remotely until the end of April 2020.

 Colleges and universities around the United States are now asking professors to prepare for a completely online platform and to familiarize themselves with video conferencing programs like Zoom to make students engaged and excited about taking up and continuing their courses, even without a physical teacher standing in front of them.

-However, with the outbreak of the contagious and virulent diseases, learners do not need to limit themselves with the constraints on learning.
+However, with the outbreak of contagious and virulent diseases, learners do not need to limit themselves to the constraints on learning.